 Your financial mindset is a crucial part of your financial success.
 A lot of financial experts say that personal finance is more on perspective than numbers, so if you have a healthy mental conditioning on your finances, you are in a better position to move forward financially.
 But if you constantly find yourself in financial struggles despite your best efforts, your perspectives may be holding you back.
 This was very true for me.

 Today, let me share with you five of my most embarrassing mindsets that kept me poor.

 1. I only live once.

-This was my very convenient excuse to justify my spending.
+This was my very convenient excuse each time I had money.
 So every time I got my small paycheck, I would be crazily sweeping through the clothing stores to buy what my money could afford.